 function ContextualDefaults() { return ( <> {/* Admin area - compact, subtle styling */} <ThemeProvider themeDefaults={{ button: { main: { secondary: true } } }}> <AdminPanel /> </ThemeProvider>

-{/* User area - larger, prominent styling */} <ThemeProvider themeDefaults={{ button: { main: { lg: true, filled: true } } }}> <UserInterface /> </ThemeProvider> </> );}Section-Specific Styling
+{/* User area - larger, prominent styling */} <ThemeProvider themeDefaults={{ button: { main: { lg: true, filled: true } } }}> <UserInterface /> </ThemeProvider> </> );}Section-specific styling

 Different themes for different page sections: